afcarl/Tensorflow-Neuroevolution/README.md

 #### Version History ####

+> 25. Oct 2019 - Version 0.1
+> * Fix Errors in NEAT causing CircularDependencies when crossing over or increasing the population size unexpectently
+> * Introduce 'NEAT-Variant', which allows to significantly enhance and/or differ from the original NEAT.
+> * Add Topology-ID recording to NEAT-Variant
+> * Add Weight Training XOR environment for NE algorithms that train the weights instead of mutating them; Add test for this environment
+> * Introduce the 'Topology Evolving Weight Training' (TEWT) Algorithm, taking over all specification from NEAT except for training its weight in a Weight-training environment instead of mutating them

 > 20. Oct 2019 - Version _beta_
 > * Implement significantly sped up non-trainable DirectEncodingModel, achieving significant sped up but not being compatible with the rest of Tensorflows infrastructure
 > * Reimplement CartPole Environment